 Play is another opportunity for a parent to teach a child about mindfulness.
 During play, gently guide them to be fully aware of what’s going on around them.
 Focus on their senses and get them to notice what their thoughts are, what their bodies feel like, what their ears are hearing, their noses smelling and their ears hearing as they play.

 Mindfulness is also becoming increasingly popular in the classroom as forward-thinking schools recognise the behavioural and cognitive benefits of the practice.

-Treasured Tots centres reflect their commitment to enable the child to learn, grow, explore, discover and develop into independent, confident learners who are well-prepared for formal schooling.
-Their innovative approach has earned them a strong following among the local community and if you’re considering enrolling your child into a childcare centre in Fremantle, Bibra Lake or Mandurah, have a look at their website or get in touch via www.treasuredtots.com.au.
+Treasured Tots centres reflect our commitment to enable the child to learn, grow, explore, discover and develop into independent, confident learners who are well-prepared for formal schooling.
+Our innovative approach has earned them a strong following among the local community and if you’re considering enrolling your child into a childcare centre in Fremantle, Bibra Lake or Mandurah, get in touch now.